arey-pranay/JavaDSA/README.md

 ## Strings
 - They are immutable as a datatype.
 - If you want to input a word in a String, you use `.next()` and it just takes whatever is there before the first space.
-- If you want to take an entire line, you use `nextLine()` for that purpose.
+- If you want to take an entire line, you use `.nextLine()` for that purpose.
 - **Some Important Functions**
   - Concatenation: `String fullName = firstName + lastName;`
   - Number of chars: `fullName.length();`